 Learn the necessary skills to become an apprentice RV Service Technician.
 Take practical hands-on classes in the use of proper tools, systems and safety-related activities as they pertain to the maintenance of recreation vehicles.

-Okanagan College offers the only Recreation Vehicle Service Technician Foundation program in Canada.
+Okanagan College offers the only entry-level Recreation Vehicle Service Technician Foundation program in Canada.

 Tuition and Fees

 - Fees include all mandatory fees: Activity fee, Health & Dental, Student Association fee, Education Technology fee, Development fee.

 - All amounts are approximate and are subject to change.

 - International students will pay International tuition fees

 If you have any questions about how a course or program is delivered, you can check the Trades website, email the Department Chair or email the Trades & Apprenticeship office: